-Coffman et al. [1987] discuss the properties of powers-of-two in the bin-packing problem.
-Bar-Noy et al. [2004] discuss optimal solutions for windows scheduling problem with powers-of-two windows.
-In this article, we apply a similar solution to variable packing.
+Coffman et la [Coffman et al. 1987] discuss the properties of powers-of-two in bin packing problem.
+Bar-Noy et al. [Bar-Noy et al. 2004] discuss optimal solutions for windows scheduling problem with powers of two windows.
+In this paper, we apply a similar solution to variable packing.

-Coalescing is well-studied in the context of register allocation: conservative coalescing by Briggs et al. [1994], aggressive coalescing by Budimlic et al. [2002], optimistic coalescing by Park and Moon [2004], and iterative coalescing by Appel and George [2001].
-Bouchez et al. [2007] present a good account of the complexity of different variations of the coalescing problem.
-To our knowledge, coalescing in the presence of narrow-width data has not been studied in the literature.
-Our article addresses this issue in the presence of W-SSA form and powers-of-two representation and provides a heuristic for a combined packing and coalescing phase.
+Coalescing is well studied in the context of register allocation: conservative coalescing by [Briggs et al. 1994], aggressive coalescing by [Budimlic et al. 2002], optimistic coalescing by [Park and Moon 2004], and iterative coalescing by [Appel and George 2001].
+Bouchez et al. [Bouchez et al. 2007] present a good account of the complexity of different variations of the coalescing problem.
+To our knowledge, coalescing in the presence of narrow width data has not been studied in the literature.
+Our paper addresses this issue in the presence of W-SSA form and powers-of-two representation and provides a heuristic for a combined packing and coalescing phase.